Have you ever asked yourself, ‘What are the Twin Cities?’

 How Much Time Do You Need in St. Paul?

 The answer to this question completely depends on your overall stay in Minnesota.
-If you are in the city for a specific festival, you might want to stay at least one whole day in St. Paul to enjoy fully.
-Whereas, if you are visiting St. Paul generally, it should take you almost two to three days.
+If you are in the city for a specific festival, you might want to stay at least one whole day in the city to enjoy fully.
+Whereas, if you are visiting the city more generally, it should take you almost two to three days.
+If you plan on visiting both cities, then double that time.

-However, if you plan to stay in Minnesota for a longer period, give St. Paul at least a week to fully explore the city.
+However, if you plan to stay in Minnesota for a longer period, give Minneapolis or Saint Paul, MN at least a week to fully explore.

 Have you ever been to Saint Paul Minnesota?
 Which events did you go and what is the best experience you had during your visit?